PC Chair's briefing

 Unique to Radio Sailing is Rule E2.2.
 A competitor shall not give advice to another competitor.

 Then there is Rule 2 FAIR SAILING.
-A boat and her owner shall compete [with] sportsmanship and fair play.
+A boat and her owner shall compete with sportsmanship and fair play.

-And Rule 69 MISCONDUCT, which is, very simply, defined as bad manners [etc].
+And Rule 69 MISCONDUCT, which is, very simply, defined as bad manners (etc).

 If there was contact and no boat took a turn, keep in mind that the Race Committee WILL be aggrieved.

-If an observer called "Contact", a chat to clarify what happened is acceptable.
-But arguing with an observer could bring Rule 2 and even Rule 69 into play.
+If an Observer called "Contact", a chat to clarify what happened is acceptable.
+But arguing with an Observer could bring Rule 2 and even Rule 69 into play.
 Always good manners, please.

 There may be some chat about Rule E4.3(b), Taking a Penalty: "If a boat gained an advantage despite taking a penalty, she shall take additional turns until her advantage is lost".

-When you are an observer, call ONLY if you are quite certain.
+[When you are an Observer, call ONLY if you are quite certain.
 Do NOT call if you think that the contact probably happened, or likely happened because the mark bobbed up and down, or because some competitor is making a noise.
+It is good practice for you to take a moment to consider what you saw and heard before calling.
+Your call does not need to be instantaneous, and it gives the boat a moment to acknowledge their breach.]

 Please ask if you'd like to know more about any of this.
 Fair winds!